kchapelier/poisson-disk-sampling/README.md

 **new PoissonDiskSampling(options[, rng])**

-- *options :* Size/dimensions of the grid to generate points in.
+- *options :*
   - *shape :* Size/dimensions of the grid to generate points in, required.
   - *minDistance :* Minimum distance between each points, required.
   - *maxDistance :* Maximum distance between each points, defaults to minDistance times 2.
   - *tries :* Maximum number of tries to generate a point, defaults to 30.
   - *distanceFunction :* Function to control the distance between each point depending on their position, must return a value between 0 and 1.
-  - *bias :* When using a distanceFunction, will indicate which point constraint takes priority (0 for the lowest distance, 1 for the highest distance), defaults to 0.
+  - *bias :* When using a distanceFunction, will indicate which point constraint takes priority when evaluating two points (0 for the lowest distance, 1 for the highest distance), defaults to 0.
 - *rng :* A function to use as random number generator, defaults to Math.random.

 ```js